 Today dental implants are one of the newer restorative options used to replace missing teeth or provide anchor points for dentures.
 They are often used instead of bridges since they can replace missing teeth without affecting neighboring natural teeth.

-Tooth implants are simply artificial roots (usually made of titanium) that are placed by Dr. Shumway where your natural roots would be in your upper or lower jaw.
-Once the implant is in place he will place a natural looking tooth on the implant that will enhance and restore your smile!
+Dental implants are simply artificial roots (usually made of titanium) that are placed by Dr. Shumway where your natural roots would be in your upper or lower jaw.
+Once the titanium rod is in place and the area is healed (typically 3-6 months), he will place a natural looking tooth or set of teeth on the rod that will enhance and restore your smile!

 When your treatment is complete Dr. Shumway will provide care instructions.
 Good oral hygiene, eating habits, and regular dental visits will aid in enhancing the life of your new implant(s).

-One of the benefits of an implant is that they usually aren’t receptive to cavities, which means that you won’t have to worry about getting a filling or seeing a small hole form in the tooth that causes pain in the nerve as the material doesn’t allow for a cavity to form.
+One of the benefits of implants is that they usually aren’t receptive to cavities, which means that you won’t have to worry about getting a filling, or seeing a small hole form in the tooth that causes pain in the nerve, as the material doesn’t allow for a cavity to form.

 Implants are much more stable than some of the other options when it comes to missing or broken teeth.
 An implant can help to keep the other teeth in the mouth from shifting if you are getting an implant for a missing tooth.
 With the proper care, your implant can last about 10 years or longer.